 Ministers have failed to agree to a key recommendation from NHS medical director Sir Bruce Keogh, whose review followed the PIP breast implant scandal.

 He wanted to make injections or ‘fillers’ to plump up the skin only available on prescription.
-There will also be no compulsory, central register of practitioners – whether for surgical, or non-surgical procedures such as fillers – as recommended by Sir Bruce.
+There will also be no compulsory, central register of practitioners – whether for surgical or non-surgical procedures such as fillers – as recommended by Sir Bruce.

-As has been widely concluded in the cosmetic sector, dermal fillers are a ‘crisis waiting to happen’, with treatments being offered by non-medics, in an unregulated environment.
-Many of the people carrying out these treatments are not qualified to do so and patients are not aware of this.
+As has been widely concluded in the cosmetic sector, dermal fillers are a ‘crisis waiting to happen’, with treatments being offered by non-medics in an unregulated environment.
+Many of the people carrying out these treatments are not qualified to do so, and patients are not aware of this.

 We urge patients to ensure they are fully informed about who is carrying out any cosmetic treatment.
-Know the doctor, know the clinic, know everything about the establishment and the people that you seek treatment from.
+Know the doctor, the clinic, and everything about the establishment and the people you seek treatment from.
 Sadly it is down to the individual to ensure their own safety until the Government moves in a positive direction to readdress the ruling, ensuring patients can only enter into a safe and regulated system.